markoinla/gameplan/README.md

 ## Screenshots

-The GamePlan application features a clean, intuitive interface:
+The BTG application features a clean, intuitive interface:

 - **Project Dashboard**: View all your projects and their sprints
 - **Sprint View**: Manage tasks and issues within each sprint